LeakyAbstractions/blog/quotes/_posts/2011-02-14-no-comments.md

   author: null
 ---

-Real programmers don't comment their code.
+Real programmers don’t comment their code.
 If it was hard to *write*, it should be hard to *understand*.